 Vaishampayan said: ‘O king Janamejaya!
-Among your ancestors, most of the kings were virtuous, powerful and great warriors.
+Most of the kings among your ancestors were virtuous, powerful, and great warriors.
 King Shantanu was one of them.’
 Thus he began his narration———

 Once Santanu went hunting in the jungle.
 Roaming around the forest, he came across the river Ganga.
 Being tired he wished for a little rest near that river.
 Suddenly he caught sight of a beautiful damsel at the shore.
 Beholding the beauty of the lady, he desired to have her as his wife.
 Without knowing her identity, he softly asked her, ‘O divine damsel!
 Would you be pleased to marry me?’